jansauermann/statatexblog/citation-tracker/README.md

 ### 3. Prepare Your GitHub Repository

 - Create a new repository or use an existing one
-- Inside the repo, create a folder called `cit/`
+- Inside the repo, create a folder called `cit/` - this folder will store the citation files
 - Inside `cit/`, create one `.txt` file per paper you want to track (e.g., `PAPER_1.txt`)
 - Also create an empty file called `TotalCitations.txt`